StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/dashboard/create-a-dashboard.md

 This topic provides step-by-step instructions for creating a [dashboard](about-dashboards.md) in TheHive.

+You can create a dashboard from scratch or duplicate an existing one.

+If you want to use a dashboard from another organization or TheHive instance as a template, you can [import it](import-a-dashboard.md).

 {!includes/access-manage-dashboards.md!}

-## Create a dashboard from scratch
+## Procedure

 1. {!includes/dashboards-view-go-to.md!}

-2. Select :fontawesome-regular-square-plus:.
+2. Two options are available:

+    * Create a dasboard from scratch by selecting :fontawesome-regular-square-plus:.

+    * Duplicate an existing dashboard by selecting :fontawesome-solid-ellipsis: next to dashboard you want to duplicate, then select **Duplicate**.

 3. Select a group to categorize your dashboard.
 You can either choose an existing group from the list by clicking in the field or create a new one by entering a custom name.